 Even though my phone has a camera, I like carrying a real one too.
 I used a Sony RX100 (they’re up to the fourth version but the first still suits my needs).
 Its sensor size is about half way between a point and shoot and a DSLR, and it can shoot RAW and manual, so I am able to get some pretty nice photos out of it.
 I carried it in a Mountainsmith Cyber Small case attached to my pack’s shoulder strap.
 It’s not waterproof but I’d put it in a ziploc in the case when it rained.

 To keep my electronics charged, I carried an Anker 10,000 mAh battery pack, an Anker 4-port USB Wall Charger, and several USB cables.
 The battery pack could charge my phone about three times between towns.
-They all stayed in a Sea to Summit 1L Ultra-Sil Dry Sack while I hiked.
+Everything stayed in a Sea to Summit 1L Ultra-Sil Dry Sack while I hiked.

 I used a SPOT Gen3 device to send out an email to my family with my GPS location every night, for their peace of mind, and so I could see where I camped every night later.
 It is also an emergency device that could send my GPS location right to 911 if necessary, although I’ve never had to use that feature.
 The battery life on this is amazing.
 I’ve had it a year and a half and have yet to change them.
 The messages go out 99.9% of the time with no problem, which is good enough for just checking in.